 Leonard L. St. Clair (1912-1980), nicknamed “Stoney”, was a circus performer and tattoo artist born in West Virginia.
 As a child, Stoney was crippled by rheumatic fever and confined to a wheelchair.
 His father, a coal miner, used up the family savings, eventually losing the family’s home, to keep young Stoney at Johns Hopkins Hospital in Baltimore.
 While in the hospital Stoney drew incessantly.

-Later in his life, Stoney found his calling in the circus, and one day when the circus was in Norfolk, VA, some of his circus colleagues took him to a tattoo parlor.
-Stoney refused to get a tattoo, but when he saw the tattoo artist at work, he was convinced he could do the same thing, and better.
-Over the next several days, Stoney befriended the artist and watched him work.
-When the circus left town, the artist gave him some tattoo equipment and Stoney set up shop behind the elephant barn.
-The circus wintered in Tampa, FL and St. Clair eventually settled in the city, opening a tattoo parlor where he was a fixture for decades, and many older residents still bear his work.
-He then moved to New Orleans and eventually Columbus OH, where he passed away.
+Later in his life, Stoney found his calling in the circus as a sword swallower and referred to his career as being a “circi” (in the same fashion as one who works the carnivals being called a “carney”).
+One day when the circus was in Norfolk, VA some of his circus colleagues brought him to a tattoo parlor.
+Stoney refused to get a tattoo but when he saw the tattoo artist at work he was convinced he could do the same thing.. and better.
+Over the next several days Stoney befriended the artist and watched him work.
+When the circus was about to leave town the artist gave Stoney some tattoo equipment and he set up shop behind the elephant barn.
+The circus wintered in Tampa, FL and Stoney eventually settled in the city, opening a tattoo parlor where he was a fixture for decades.
+Many of the older residents still bear his work.
+Stoney moved on to New Orleans and eventually Columbus, OH where he passed away.